 A signed statement that copies of the monthly report will be provided to the TCEQ at the same time it is provided to the PUC.

-Order that the Applicant request that the Commission true-up, on an annual basis, the actual costs incurred by the Receiver to the temporary rate increase approved by the Commission.
+Order that, in the event the required monthly reports demonstrate a collection of excess funds as a result of the temporary rate, Applicant shall use any excess funds for system improvements and repairs.

 CONCLUSION

 For the reasons stated above, Staff respectfully requests the issuance of an order consistent with the above recommendation.
-As stated in Chairman Walker’s memo dated October 11, 2019, the Commission’s Office of Policy and Docket Management shall draft a revised proposed order to reflect this amended final recommendation.

 Dated: May 22, 2020